 - A Timken roller bearing, located underneath the knurled aluminum elevation knob, delivers smooth operation.

-- Solid cold-rolled, zinc plated steel rods connect the forearm rest to the butt stock saddle.
+- Solid cold-rolled, zinc plated 1/2" square bars connect the forearm rest to the butt stock saddle.

 - Knurled knob engages the keyway elevation adjustment rod for solid lock-down.